mskf3000/Tutorials-and-Cheat-Sheets/Apache - AWStats Installation.md

 	cd ~/

-Now enter the CPAN interface like this:

-	sudo cpan

-First install YAML like this:
+Now install CPANminus like this:

-	install YAML
+	sudo aptitude install cpanminus

-Then install the rest of the GeoIP related modules like this:
+With that done, install all of the GeoIP related modules like this:

-	install Geo::IP Geo::IPfree Geo::IP::PurePerl URI::Escape Net::IP Net::DNS Net::XWhois Time::HiRes Time::Local
+	sudo cpanm -i YAML Geo::IP Geo::IPfree Geo::IP::PurePerl URI::Escape Net::IP Net::DNS Net::XWhois Time::HiRes Time::Local

-Once that’s done, quit CPAN like this:

-	quit

 #### Tweaks the AWStats configuration files.